Lighthouse (British organisation): Allegations

-After the posting online about her negative experiences with the group, another former member of the group told the BBC that Lighthouse had contacted the school which employed her, later copying in members of the local authority, sending reports they had compiled about her, and claiming she needed psychological evaluation.
+After posting online about her negative experiences with the group, another former member of the group told the BBC that Lighthouse had contacted the school which employed her, later copying in members of the local authority, sending reports they had compiled about her and claiming she needed psychological evaluation.
 They also tweeted at the school and threatened to protest outside its gates.
-Lighthouse also targeted others who had not been part of the group in a similar manner, contacting employers and reporting critics to the police.
+Lighthouse similarly targeted other critics who had not been part of the group, contacting employers and reporting them to the police.

-When asked by a BBC journalist about this behaviour, Paul Waugh responded that some of the employers of victims of Lighthouse had been 'grateful' that the group had contacted them, and that their actions had led to some people being fired, though Waugh refused to provide any details.
+When asked by a BBC journalist about this behaviour, Paul Waugh responded that some of the employers of victims of Lighthouse had been 'grateful' that the group had contacted them, and that their actions had led to some people being fired, though he refused to provide details.
 In relation to other allegations from former members, Waugh stated that 'if they had any legitimate case for a refund or if we had behaved illegally or unlawfully ourselves, then there are very clear formal civil and criminal channels for them to pursue.
 They have not done this because they do not have a case'.

 The BBC documentary reported that they had spoken with 'dozens' of people for the documentary, but that many were too scared to be filmed due to fears of retaliation from Lighthouse.
-Graham Baldwin, director of the charity Catalyst Counseling, a charity that provides counselling to those who have left cults, stated when interviewed by the BBC in 2023 that in the last nine months his charity had had over thirty people – both former members and the family of current members – seeking help in relation to Lighthouse, and that Catalyst received more calls about Lighthouse than about any other group.
+Graham Baldwin, director of the charity Catalyst Counseling, a charity that provides counselling to those who have left cults, said when interviewed by the BBC in 2023 that in the previous nine months his charity had had over thirty people – both former members and the family of current members – seeking help in relation to Lighthouse, and that Catalyst received more calls about Lighthouse than about any other group.

-The BBC investigation also claimed to have spoken with numerous people 'who had been close to Waugh and who had claimed that he liked to show people videos of himself having sex with women' with one former member telling the BBC that Waugh had forced her to watch these videos despite asking him to stop.
+The BBC investigation also reported having spoken with numerous people 'who had been close to Waugh and who had claimed that he liked to show people videos of himself having sex with women', with one former member telling the BBC that Waugh had forced her to watch these videos despite asking him to stop.